 Finishing a Basement in Westchester: 2026 Costs, Egress, and Waterproofing

 A finished basement is one of the highest-return projects a Westchester homeowner can take on, but the county’s old housing stock, high water table in much of southern Westchester, and strict egress enforcement mean this is not a project to shortcut.
-Here’s what Westchester homeowners are actually paying in 2026 and what the main cost and code drivers look like.
+Here’s what Westchester homeowners are paying in 2026, what the IRC actually requires, and where the local rules diverge.

-In most of the country, a finished basement returns 70–75 cents on the dollar at resale.
-In Westchester, where buildable lot area is scarce and additions require setback and zoning dances with your planning board, a legal finished basement often returns closer to 85–95 cents on the dollar because it’s the only way to add usable square footage without touching the footprint.
-That math is what makes this the first project most Westchester homeowners consider once they’ve lived in the house a few years.
+The 2025 Remodeling Cost vs. Value Report puts the national basement remodel ROI at roughly 71% on average.
+In supply-constrained markets like Westchester, where buildable lot area is scarce and additions trigger setback and zoning reviews, a legal finished basement often returns toward the higher end of the national range because it’s the only way to add usable square footage without touching the footprint.
+That math is what makes basement finishing the first project most Westchester homeowners consider once they’ve lived in the house a few years.

 Why the sequence matters more than the budget

-The budget ranges below are real, but they only hold if you sequence the project correctly.
-Finishing the walls before you’ve handled waterproofing, egress, or ceiling height isn’t renovation — it’s expensive demolition in a year.
-I always tell Westchester homeowners to treat the dry-legal-finished order as non-negotiable: waterproof first, cut the egress and confirm the ceiling height, then finish.
+The budget ranges below only hold if the project is sequenced correctly.
+Finishing the walls before handling waterproofing, egress, or ceiling height isn’t renovation—it’s expensive demolition in a year.
+The dry-legal-finished order is non-negotiable: waterproof first, cut the egress and confirm the ceiling height, then finish.

 Legal finished square footage vs. “finished” square footage

-Westchester assessors and appraisers care about the legal finished square footage — space with a certificate of occupancy update, proper egress, and documented permits.
-Informal finishing that skips permits doesn’t count toward the appraisal and doesn’t count for resale, and it creates a disclosure problem when you sell.
+Westchester assessors and appraisers care about the legal finished square footage—space with a Certificate of Occupancy update, proper egress, and documented permits.
+Informal finishing that skips permits doesn’t count toward the appraisal and creates a disclosure problem at resale.
 The ROI play only works if the work is legal.
+(For more on Westchester-specific permit timing, see permit speed in northern Westchester.)

 What’s actually in a basic finish

-The $45K end of the range is a roughly 700–900 square foot basement with plain 2x4 framing against the foundation, fiberglass batt insulation, standard drywall (moisture-resistant where the code requires it), LVP or engineered flooring, a dropped acoustic tile ceiling, code-minimum electrical, and LED can lighting.
-The $85K end is closer to 1,100–1,400 square feet with upgraded insulation, drywall ceiling, nicer flooring, recessed lights on multiple zones, and a proper HVAC extension.
+The lower end of the range is roughly 700–900 sq ft of basement with 2x4 framing against the foundation, fiberglass batt insulation, standard drywall (moisture-resistant where IRC R702 requires it), LVP or engineered flooring, a dropped acoustic tile ceiling, code-minimum electrical, and LED can lighting.
+The upper end is closer to 1,100–1,400 sq ft with upgraded insulation, drywall ceiling, nicer flooring, recessed lights on multiple zones, and a proper HVAC extension.

 What a basic finish doesn’t include